wimdenherder/angular-read-text-buttons-binding/README.md

 # Installation
 1. clone the repo/download
+2. replace apikey for translation with yours (get it at console.cloud.google.com)
-2. npm install
+3. npm install
-3. npm start
+4. npm start